Purpose:

 Nominations must be submitted by the nominee’s chairperson and include these materials:

-• Cover page with name, position, academic address of nominee and nominator, and a checklist of included documents
+- Cover page with name, position, academic address of nominee and nominator, and a checklist of included documents.
+Please indicate if you are resubmitting your application for reconsideration from the previous year.

-• Letters of support from the (1) nominee’s chairperson confirming the nominee’s appointment and eligibility and a (2) peer review from a full-time colleague who is familiar with the nominee’s courses and has observed the nominee’s teaching.
-Each letter should be limited to 2 pages in length.
+- Letters of support from the (a) nominee’s chairperson confirming the nominee’s appointment and eligibility and (b) no more than three letters of support from any of these community members familiar with the nominee’s courses: students, alumni, colleagues, administrators or community leaders.
+Each letter should be limited to 2 pages in length and should address the award criteria above.

-• Curriculum vitae, including a list of courses taught and evidence that the nominee stays current in field/discipline
+- Curriculum vitae, including a list of courses taught

-• Summary of student evaluations from all courses taught in the most recent two-year period.
-Include a copy of the evaluation(s) used with an explanation of the scale for quantitative data.
+- Summary of student evaluations from all courses taught in the most recent two-year period.
+Include an explanation of the scale for quantitative data.

 Nomination Procedure: